 The longing for consummation with the other…

-In this moment, everything is suspended: time, law, prohibition.
+In this moment, everything is suspended: time, law, prohibition. ― Roland Barthes

 Scientifically speaking, trance is an altered state of consciousness, kind of intoxicating sensation similar to the effect of alcohol.
 Like the last, it’s associated with deactivation of some zones of the frontal cortex, reducing the consciousness’ control and anxiety and exacerbating the sensation of pleasure.
-It’s a state of flux, a parallel realm of chaos, spontaneousness, sensuality and passion that great sex is unthinkable without—it’s crucial to ‘switch off the head’ and slip into trance enthralling a partner with you.
+It’s a state of flux, a parallel realm of chaos, spontaneousness, sensuality and passion that great sex is unthinkable without—it’s crucial to ‘switch the head off’ and slip into trance enthralling a partner with you.
 It’s not easy, for this state is elemental, irrational and uncontrollable; that’s why people tend to use alcohol and drugs—well, okay, some use meditation—to ease entering there.

 Developing the analogy: in order to make a great event, you have to give this mindblowing experience to your audience.
 We are not saying that you have to mindfuck it, tho’ in certain cases, if done masterly and tenderly, it can be very effective—Michael Jackson, one of the greatest entertainers ever, was a great mindfucker, actually.
 But we experience a sort of trance not only when our libido takes over our mind, but also when we are totally captured by some process and enjoying it—dancing, making or listening music, writing, reading, exercising, working absorbedly—at this moment we are literally and naturally ‘high’ on what we are doing.
 Give this ‘dope’ to your audience.
 Give them self-oblivion, give a process that would be ‘a flow’ where they can abide.
 Grow tension and suspense that will result in the ecstasy of long-awaited re-unity.
 In the frame of an event ‘immersion in trance’ is also achieved through audiovisual stimuluses appealing to all the senses—such as music, light, show, design, art objects, decorations.
 Well, okay, bars at a venue help too. ; )